MDAnalysis/UserGuide/doc/source/contributing.rst

         - classes: `CapitalClasses` (i.e. capitalized nouns without spaces)
         - methods and functions: `underscore_methods` (lower case, with underscores for spaces)

 We recommend that you use a Python Integrated Development Environment (IDE) (`PyCharm`_ and others) or external tools like `flake8`_ for code linting.
-For integration of external tools with emacs and vim check out `elpy`_ (emacs) and `python-mode`_ (vim).
+For integration of external tools with emacs and vim, check out `elpy`_ (emacs) and `python-mode`_ (vim).

-To apply the code formatting in an automated way you can also use code formatters.
+To apply the code formatting in an automated way, you can also use code formatters.
 External tools include `autopep8`_ and `yapf`_.
 Most IDEs either have their own code formatter or will work with one of the above through plugins.

 Modules and dependencies
 ------------------------

 MDAnalysis strives to keep dependencies small and lightweight.
 Code outside the :mod:`MDAnalysis.analysis` and :mod:`MDAnalysis.visualization` modules should only rely on the :ref:`core dependencies <core-module-dependencies>`, which are always installed.
-Analysis and visualization modules can use any :ref:`any package, but it is treated as optional <optional-modules>`.
+Analysis and visualization modules can use any :ref:`any package, but the package is treated as optional <optional-modules>`.

 Imports in the code should follow the :ref:`general-rules-for-importing`.